exnihilionihilfit/JME-Project/README.md

 JME-Project

+In the next version it will be a gui login now you need your console

+To start a server:

+* go into ServerMutliThread/dist/
+* you need only to Server.jar and lib folder
+* via console go into dist folder and run Server.jar (java -jar Server.jar) (it could be that you need to add java to your buildpath)

+To start a client

+* download Client-Test.zip
+* unpack
+* via console go into Client-Test folder and run Client.jar (java -jar Client.jar)

 For use in JME:

 Limur is used for GUI to run it it is needed to add following .jar's to clathpath